 - Improved self-esteem.
 You enjoy the benefits of improved confidence as you no longer feel self-conscious about the gaps in your smile or worry about ill-fitting hardware.

 - No other teeth are affected.
 A bridge requires the tooth to be altered to provide an anchor.
 It’s often under pressure to support the bridge.
 Especially with single tooth implants, your other teeth are unaffected.

 - A lifetime of use.
-The dental implant procedure provides a very stable and durable platform with the post adhering to the bone.
-With proper care, dental implants can last a lifetime.
+This permanent tooth replacement procedure provides a very stable and durable platform with the post adhering to the bone.
+With proper care, artificial teeth can last a lifetime.

 - Less worry.
 With a fixed implant process, you no longer need to deal with messy removable dentures or adhesives.
 Convenient and natural-appearing, even full dental implants result in a return to the quality of life you experienced before you lost teeth.

-Dental Implant Concerns to Discuss with Your Brooklyn Dentist
+Dental Implant Concerns to Discuss with Your Dentist

 As with any dental implant procedure or surgery, you should discuss concerns and risks with your local dentist.
 To receive dental implants near me, you need healthy gums and enough bone to hold the implant in place.
-Even a single tooth implant can be expensive, and many insurance companies don’t cover the procedure, even though dentists prefer the procedure over other tooth replacement methods.
+Even a single tooth implant can be expensive, and many insurance companies don’t cover the procedure, even though dentists prefer the procedure over other replacement methods.

-Rare risks include infection, fracture of the dental implant, overloading the implant, damage to the surrounding area and poor positioning.
+Rare risks include infection, fracture of the tooth implant, overloading the implant, damage to the surrounding area, and poor positioning.
 Poor bone quality causes “peri-implantitis” or inflammation of the gum and bone surrounding the implant.
 Peri-implantitis is very rare.

-The longevity and durability of implants make the dental implant procedure an effective choice for those who want to return to the look and feel of their natural teeth.
+The longevity and durability of implants make this replacement procedure an effective choice for those who want to return to the look and feel of their natural teeth.
 Recovery is relatively quick, and the side effects are minimal.